MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/02-implement-http-operations.md

 >**Note:** Take time to review the code in each of the files being edited throughout this exercise.
 The code is heavily commented and can help you understand the code base.

-## Implement code for the HTTP client and `GET` operation
+## Implement code for the HTTP client and HTTP operations

-The Fruit web app displays the API sample data on the home page.
-You need to add code to implement both the HTTP client and `GET` operation so the web app will have data to display on the home page when you first build and run it.
+The Fruit web app displays the API sample data on the home page and has add, edit, and delete functionality.
+You need to add code to implement the HTTP client operations.

 ### Task 1: Implement the HTTP client